 When you initialize Compute Engine or create a new VPC network, certain routes are automatically created by default.
 You can also add user-created routes to a VPC network as needed.
 For example, you can add a route that forwards traffic from one instance to another instance within the same VPC network, even across subnets, without requiring external IP addresses.

-When you set up subnets within a VPC network, GPC creates routes
+When you set up subnets within a VPC network, GCP creates routes

 between the subnets by default.
 However, unless you are using the